 SMRT will win back the public’s trust, says new CEO Neo Kian Hong

-SINGAPORE: SMRT’s new chief executive officer Neo Kian Hong expressed confidence in earning back the public's trust as he spoke to reporters about his vision for the transport company.
+SINGAPORE: SMRT’s new chief executive officer Neo Kian Hong said he is confident of earning back the public's trust, as he pledged to give up his car and rely on public transport.

-“We continue to organise our people to deliver well.
-So as long as we focus on delivering the reliability, over time we should be able to regain their confidence," Mr Neo said on Monday (Aug 13) in his first interview with the media since his appointment.
+“As long as we focus on delivering the reliability, over time we should be able to regain (the public's) confidence," Mr Neo said on Monday (Aug 13) in his first interview with the media since his appointment.

 Mr Neo was speaking on the sidelines of a visit to SMRT’s Bishan depot, where he was briefed on the new batch of C151C trains.